erdaifuu/Wednesday/_posts/2023-06-28-channeling-emotions.md

 ## Writing
 For a long time, **writing** is where I would turn to vent, and where my emotions have a place to manifest themselves.
 Quite evident from the existence of this blog in fact!
 I had created

 * Diaries
 * Journals
 * Blogs

-yet none of them were quite satisfying to me, for a simple reason. **My writing will never be seen**.
+Yet none of them were quite satisfying to me, for a simple reason. **My writing will never be seen**.
 I used to write my diary with the thought of eventually reading it with her one day, and although that may still be possible, it will be years from now until this dream is even possible of being fulfilled, so I have noone do direct my writings too.

 Without that, the words with my emotions are contained in the journal, and it cannot get out.
 I still very much writing the words down whenever you feel like it, and a blog is a good way to find purpose in your writings while also having everything be directed at yourself.